thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 ## Prerequisites

-Get familiar with ThingsBoard devices and dashboards with [Getting Started](/docs/getting-started/) for a better understanding of this guide.
+For faster learning and a better understanding of this guide, first, you have to follow the [Getting Started](/docs/getting-started/) guide to get familiar with ThingsBoard devices and dashboards.

 ## Introduction

-ThingsBoard provides the ability to create and manage dashboards.
-Each dashboard can contain plenty of widgets.
+ThingsBoard provides the ability to create and manage Dashboards.

+Each Dashboard may contain plenty of widgets.
 Dashboards display data from many entities: devices, assets, etc. Dashboards can be assigned to Customers.

 This guide covers main concepts and various configuration settings.

+## Adding a dashboard

+To add a new dashboard, you should:

+1. Go to _Dashboard groups_ through the main menu on the left of the screen;
+2. To add a new dashboard group, click the "+" sign in the upper right corner of the screen, or open the "All" dashboard group and click the  "+" sign in the upper right corner there;
+3. In the opened dialog, necessary to enter a dashboard title, description is optional.
+Click "Add".

+{% include images-gallery.html imageCollection="creating-dash" %}

+##### Make public

+If you want to make your dashboard public and share a link to it, you should:

+1. Go to the _Dashboard groups_;
+2. Click the "Share" icon next to the dashboard group that you want to make public;
+3. In the confirmation dialog box, click "Yes";
+4. Open the dashboard group and click the link icon opposite the needed dashboard;
+5. In the "Public dashboard link" dialog, click a copy button next to the link.

+Now you can share a dashboard with this link.
+Note that you shouldn't forget to make related devices, assets and entity views public in order to access their data.

+{% include images-gallery.html imageCollection="make-public" %}

 ## Dashboard overview

-Before starting working with a dashboard, get familiar with its interface to understand which features are responsible for what actions.
+Before starting working with a dashboard, get familiar with its appearance and understand which features are responsible for what actions.

-#### Title
+### Title

 Editable dashboard title appears in the top-left corner of the dashboard.
-Dashboard title is displayed in the application breadcrumbs to simplify the navigation
+Dashboard Title displays in the application breadcrumbs to simplify the navigation.
 You can change and adjust a Title in the [settings of the dashboard](/docs/user-guide/dashboards/#title-of-the-dashboard)

 {% include images-gallery.html imageCollection="dash-title" %}

-#### Edit mode
+### Edit mode

 Use the "pencil" button in the bottom-right corner of the screen to enter dashboard edit mode.
 Once you switch to the edit mode, you can add new [widgets](/docs/user-guide/dashboards/#widgets) and access controls in the dashboard [toolbar](/docs/user-guide/dashboards/#toolbar).